-Baking in applesauce -- and chunky cubes of whole apples -- ensures that this cake, made with all-purpose and whole-wheat flours, has plenty of fall flavor.
+Baking in applesauce -- and chunky cubes of whole apples -- ensures that this cake has plenty of fall flavor.

 Preheat oven to 325 degrees.
 Butter and flour a 5-by-9-inch loaf pan.

 In a medium bowl, whisk together all-purpose flour, whole-wheat flour, baking powder, kosher salt, cinnamon, nutmeg, cloves, and allspice.

 Use an electric mixer to beat together butter and light brown sugar until fluffy, about 4 minutes.
 Add molasses; beat until combined.
 Add eggs, 1 at a time, plus vanilla, and beat until incorporated.

 With the mixer on low, add half the flour mixture and beat until just combined.
 Beat in applesauce; add remaining flour mixture until just incorporated.

 Peel and core apples, reserving the peel and the core.
 Cut apple into 1/4-inch cubes, and fold into the batter.
 Transfer to pan, and bake until a toothpick inserted into the center comes out clean, about 70 minutes.
 Transfer to a wire rack; let cool completely.